-Sweetsop is a custard apple relative originating from lowland Central America and the Caribbean.
-It is now introduced and cultivated in other regions and countries around the world, including South America, Southeast Asia, Africa, the Middle East and India.
+Sweetsop or Sugar Apple is a custard apple relative originating from lowland Central America and the Caribbean.
+It is now introduced and widely cultivated in other regions of the world, including South America, Southeast Asia, Africa, the Middle East and India.

-It is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded crown.
-The bark is greyish and fairly smooth, though it is sometimes roughened by leaf scars.
+Sweetsop is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded crown.
+The bark is grey and fairly smooth, though it is sometimes roughened by leaf scars.

-The leaves are oblong to lance-shaped, 7 to 15 cm (2.5 to 6 in ) long, dull light green and in an alternate arrangement along the branches.
-They fall off in the dry season to conserve water, leaving the branches mostly bare until the rainy season, which arrives with spring in its native range.
-The rains encourage the new leaves to grow and causes the plant to flower.
+Leaves oblong to lance-shaped, 7 to 15 cm (2.5 to 6 in ) long, dull green and in an alternate arrangement along the branches.
+These fall off the plant in the dry season to conserve water, leaving the branches partly bare until the rainy season, which arrives with spring in its native range.
+Besides encouraging new leaves to grow, the rains cause the plant to flower.

 Flowers oblong, 2 to 4 cm (0.8 to 1.5 in) long and made up of two sets of three petals, the inner set pale-yellow, the outer set yellow-green and leathery and neither set fully opening.
 They are bi-sexual, with female and male parts and hang down on short stalks from the branches, attracting pollinating insects.

-The fruit are heart-shaped with a lumpy surface of green bumps, less commonly purple, in a scale-like pattern.
+The fruit are heart-shaped and with a lumpy surface of green bumps, less commonly purple, in a scale-like pattern.
 On young fruit, the bumps are closely spaced.
 As the fruit ripens, they ease apart and change colour, with green-fruited varieties becoming medium green to pale blue-green and the spaces between them creamy-orange.
 They are normally harvested when mature but still firm and range from 6 to 10 cm (2.5 to 4 in) in diameter or 200 to 400 grams (7 to 14 ounces) in weight.